1320 Steinberg Hall - Dietrich Hall

 Links: CV

 Professor Zhu currently serves as an Associate Editor at the Journal of Accounting and Economics and on the Editorial Board of The Accounting Review and the Review of Accounting Studies.
-She has published her research in top accounting and finance journals.
+She has published her research in top-tier accounting and finance journals.

 Professor Zhu received her Ph.D. in Business Administration (Accounting) from Stanford University and a B.A. in Economics and B.S. in Mathematics from Stanford University.
 Prior to pursuing her Ph.D. degree, she was an investment banking analyst at Perella Weinberg Partners.

-• Suzie Noh, Eric So, Christina Zhu (Working), Financial Reporting and Consumer Behavior.
+Suzie Noh, Eric So, Christina Zhu (Forthcoming), Financial Reporting and Consumer Behavior, The Accounting Review.
+10.2308/TAR-2023-0293

-• Qianqian Li, Edward Watts, Christina Zhu (Working), Retail Investors and ESG News.
+Qianqian Li, Edward Watts, Christina Zhu (2024), Retail Investors and ESG News, Journal of Accounting and Economics.
+10.1016/j.jacceco.2024.101719

 Abstract: An important debate exists around the extent to which retail investors make sustainable investments and, if they do, why.
 We contribute to this debate by investigating the aggregate trading patterns of retail investors around a comprehensive sample of key environmental, social, and governance (ESG) news events for U.S. firms.
 We show that ESG news events appear to be an important factor in retail investors' portfolio allocation decisions.
 Yet, inconsistent with arguments about retail investors' nonpecuniary preferences, our evidence shows that retail investors mainly trade on this information when they deem it financially material to a company's stock performance.
 We also find their net trading demand predicts abnormal returns in the subsample of financially material events, consistent with retail traders benefiting from incorporating ESG-related information into their decision-making when it influences firm value.
 Overall we conclude that the average U.S. retail investor cares about firms' ESG activities but primarily to the extent these activities matter for company financial performance.

-• Allison Nicoletti and Christina Zhu (2023), Economic Consequences of Transparency Regulation: Evidence from Bank Mortgage Lending, Journal of Accounting Research, 61 (5), pp. 1827-1871.
+Allison Nicoletti and Christina Zhu (2023), Economic Consequences of Transparency Regulation: Evidence from Bank Mortgage Lending, Journal of Accounting Research, 61 (5), pp. 1827-1871.
 10.1111/1475-679X.12498

 Abstract: We examine the economic consequences of a rule designed to improve consumers' understanding of mortgage information.
 The 2015 TILA-RESPA Integrated Disclosures rule (TRID) simplifies the mortgage disclosures provided to consumers.
 As a consequence, TRID-affected mortgages become a less attractive investment opportunity to banks.
 Our main results document that mortgage applications affected by TRID are less likely to be approved following the rule's effective date.
 We find evidence consistent with both a decrease in consumers' information processing costs and an increase in banks' secondary market frictions, providing insight into the potential channels through which this reduction in mortgage credit operates.
 We also find that banks partially compensate for reduced mortgage lending by increasing small business lending, and that fintechs absorb mortgage demand in areas with reduced mortgage lending by banks.
 Our study documents real actions that firms take in response to disclosure transparency regulation and contributes to the literature on the economic consequences of such regulation.

-• Brian Bushee, Daniel Taylor, Christina Zhu (2023), The Dark Side of Investor Conferences: Evidence of Managerial Opportunism, The Accounting Review, 98 (4), pp. 1-22.
+Brian Bushee, Daniel Taylor, Christina Zhu (2023), The Dark Side of Investor Conferences: Evidence of Managerial Opportunism, The Accounting Review, 98 (4), pp. 1-22.
 10.2308/TAR-2020-0624

 Abstract: Although the shareholder benefits of investor conferences are well-documented, evidence on whether these conferences facilitate managerial opportunism is scarce.
 We examine whether managers opportunistically exploit heightened attention around the conference to “hype” the stock.
 We find that (1) managers increase the quantity of voluntary disclosure leading up to the conference, (2) these disclosures are more positive in tone and increase prices to a greater extent than post-conference disclosures, and (3) these disclosures are more pronounced when insiders sell their shares immediately prior to the conference.
 In circumstances where pre-conference disclosures coincide with pre-conference insider net selling, we find evidence of a significant return reversal––large positive returns before the conference and large negative returns after the conference––and that the firm is more likely to be named in a securities class action lawsuit.
 Collectively, our findings are consistent with some managers hyping the stock prior to the conference.

-• Robert E. Verrecchia and Christina Zhu (Working), Liquidity, Trade, and Investor-Identity Disclosure.
+Robert E. Verrecchia and Christina Zhu (Working), Liquidity, Trade, and Investor-Identity Disclosure.

 Abstract: This study tests whether disclosing a trader's identity dampens or stimulates subsequent trading volume based on the trader's reputation for being informed.
 Reputation signals the quality of private information that exists in the market.
 While a reputation for being informed makes markets less liquid, thus inhibiting subsequent trade (“illiquidity effect”), the information others glean from informed trade might motivate subsequent trade (“information effect”).
 To study which of these countervailing forces dominates, we use a setting where mandated short-position disclosures in Europe reveal the trader's identity at the time of trade.
 Changes in bid-ask spreads, price adjustments, and changes in subsequent trading volume are positively associated with several proxies for the short seller's reputation: the short seller is local, has higher returns from previous short sales, and is a hedge fund or investment adviser.
 Despite the positive association between reputation and illiquidity, we show that reputation motivates more subsequent trade from other investors learning from the disclosure.
 The informational efficiency of prices also increases with trader reputation.
 Thus, our results support the notion that the “information effect” dominates the “illiquidity effect.”
 Our study contributes to the literature by investigating the interaction among investor identification, adverse selection, and trade.

-• Charles Lee and Christina Zhu (2022), Active Funds and Bundled News, The Accounting Review, 97 (1), pp. 315-339.
+Charles Lee and Christina Zhu (2022), Active Funds and Bundled News, The Accounting Review, 97 (1), pp. 315-339.
 10.2308/TAR-2018-0380

 Abstract: We use trade-level data to examine the role of actively managed funds (AMFs) in earnings news dissemination.
 We find AMFs are drawn to, and participate disproportionately more in, earnings announcements (EAs) that include bundled managerial guidance.
 When the two pieces of news are directionally inconsistent, AMFs trade in the direction of future guidance rather than current earnings.
 AMFs exhibit an ability to discern, and adapt their trading to, the bias in bundled guidance.
 While AMF trades at EAs are generally more profitable than their non-EA trades, this result reverses when guidance bias is extreme.
 Overall, we find increased AMF trading during EAs leads to faster price adjustment.
 Collectively, these findings suggest AMFs are sophisticated processors of bundled earnings news, and their trading generally improves market price discovery.

-• Ed deHaan, Yang Song, Chloe Xie, Christina Zhu (2021), Obfuscation in Mutual Funds, Journal of Accounting and Economics.
+Ed deHaan, Yang Song, Chloe Xie, Christina Zhu (2021), Obfuscation in Mutual Funds, Journal of Accounting and Economics.
 10.1016/j.jacceco.2021.101429

 Abstract: Mutual funds hold 32% of the U.S. equity market and comprise 58% of retirement savings, yet retail investors consistently make poor choices when selecting funds.
 Theory suggests poor choices are partially due to fund managers creating unnecessarily complex disclosures and fee structures to keep investors uninformed and obfuscate poor performance.
 An empirical challenge in investigating this “strategic obfuscation” theory is isolating manipulated complexity from complexity arising from inherent differences across funds.
 We examine obfuscation among S&P 500 index funds, which have largely the same regulations, risks, and gross returns but charge widely different fees.
 Using bespoke measures of complexity designed for mutual funds, we find evidence consistent with funds attempting to obfuscate high fees.
 This study improves our understanding of why investors make poor mutual fund choices and how price dispersion persists among homogeneous index funds.
 We also discuss insights for mutual fund regulation and academic literature on corporate disclosures.